-Air quality Sellicks Beach Air Quality Summary Report - August 2016 Issued September 2016 Introduction One of the EPA's environmental goals is good quality air.
+Sellicks Beach air quality summary report - October 2016 Issued November 2016 Introduction One of the EPA's environmental goals is good quality air.
 To support this goal the EPA conducts ambient air quality monitoring at locations around the state.
 This air quality summary is based on data from the EPA's mobile monitoring station in the Blue Water Estate on Arcadia Crescent, Sellicks Beach.
-This station was deployed on the 14th January 2016 to monitor total suspended particulates (TSP), particles (PM10 and PM2.5) and meteorological conditions, as part of a short term program to evaluate local air quality.
+This station was deployed on 14 January 2016 to monitor total suspended particulates (TSP), particles (PM{10} and $PM{2.5}$) and meteorological conditions, as part of a short term program to evaluate local air quality.

-Total suspended particulates (TSP) is a class of particles which have equivalent aerodynamic diameters less than $50\mu m$ and includes a mixture of large and fine particles.
-The larger particles that have equivalent aerodynamic diameters greater than $10\mu m$ are generally trapped in our noses and throats, so they do not reach the lungs; however, they may cause nuisance and soiling of surfaces.
-That said, $PM{10}$ particles may also be associated with visible dust, which is why $PM{10}$ is often measured in conjunction with TSP.

-Fine particles are often a complex mixture of materials arising from many sources, and are generally grouped into two categories, called PM10 and PM2.5.
+Total suspended particulates (TSP) is a class of particles which have equivalent aerodynamic diameters less than 50 μ m and includes a mixture of large and fine particles.
+The larger particles that have equivalent aerodynamic diameters greater than 10 μ m are generally trapped in our noses and throats, so they do not reach the lungs; however, they may cause nuisance and soiling of surfaces.
+That said, PM{10} particles may also be associated with visible dust, which is why PM{10} is often measured in conjunction with TSP.
+Fine particles are often a complex mixture of materials arising from many sources, and are generally grouped into two categories, called PM10 and PM{2.5}.
 Fine particles are able to enter the lungs and are known to have health effects.
 Particles can originate from a variety of sources such as local activities, motor vehicles, domestic activities, or in areas such as Sellicks, they may arise from wind-blown soil materials and even sea salt.

-Data in this report are assessed against ground level concentration criteria for PM10 and PM2.5.
+Data in this report are assessed against ground level concentration criteria for PM10 and PM{2.5}.
 Further information about ambient air quality is available on the EPA website.
 Total suspended particles (TSP) TSP can provide an indication of the levels of visible nuisance dust in an area.
 One-hour averages of TSP levels exhibit short term elevated values at times, indicating the presence of visible dust.
 It is important to note that there are no health-based ground level concentration criteria for TSP, as TSP is largely a cause of environmental nuisance.
-Recorded one-hour TSP concentrations were lower during August in comparison with previous warmer months.
+Recorded 1-hour TSP concentrations were lower during October in comparison with previous warmer months except for the following high concentration event: High TSP concentrations were recorded on 13 October between 6 am and 7 am with a peak concentration of 268 μg/m3, coincident with winds from a northeast direction, with an average wind speed of 1.3 m/s (ie 5 km/hr).
+Based on the wind speed it appears this was likely to have been a local dust event.